Things to Do in Stuttgart in January

 What's happening during your visit

 Europe's coldest major marathon pulls 8,000 runners who circle the city center twice before finishing at Schlossplatz.
-The 9 AM start means running past steaming Glühwein stands that haven't yet opened—locals line up to cheer runners while clutching coffee cups that fog in the cold air.
+The 9 AM start means running past steaming Glühwein stands that haven't yet opened, locals line up to cheer runners while clutching coffee cups that fog in the cold air.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid